dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ## Summary

-In this tutorial, we have created and styled widgets within Dojo 2.
+In this tutorial, we have created and styled widgets within Dojo.
 Widgets are classes that derive from `WidgetBase`.
-This base class provides the basic functionality for generating visual components in a Dojo 2 application.
+This base class provides the basic functionality for generating visual components in a Dojo application.
 By overriding the `render` method, a widget can generate the virtual DOM nodes that control how it is rendered.

 Additionally, we learned how to style widgets by using CSS modules.
 These modules provide all of the flexibility of CSS with the additional advantages of providing strongly typed and localized class names that allow a widget to be styled without the risk of affecting other aspects of the application.